-Before the big day, you’ll need to be there for the bride and maid of honor with anything they need help with.
-This could be lending a hand in the planning process, being a listening ear, and even helping the maid of honor plan the bachelorette party.
+Before the big day, the bridesmaid needs to be there for the bride and maid of honor (just like the groomsmen need to be there for the groom and best man) with anything they need help with.
+This could be lending a hand in the planning process, being a listening ear, and even helping the maid of honor plan the party (or helping the best man plan the party) with tips from a site like Bachelor Party Insider.
 One of the fun activities you’ll get to be a part of is going dress shopping with the bride.
 Consider researching the current wedding trends so you can help the bride make a decision.

 Another big item that you’ll need to make sure you do is to buy your dress, shoes, and accessories on the agreed upon date.
 You don’t want to stress yourself, or the bride out by neglecting to get these items on time.
-You’ll also want to purchase a wedding gift well in advance so you can make any adjustments or returns if needed.
+You’ll also want to purchase a wedding gift as well as gifts for the bridal shower from a reputable retailer, Bridesmaid Gifts Boutique, for example, well in advance so you can make any adjustments or returns if needed.